lwangbm/george-LRA-scheduler/README.md

     ```
     Output: the scheduling decision log files including the allocation matrix, constraint violations, time duration .etc will be store in the folder.

-## Baseline Method: CPO

-## Baseline Method: CPO
+## Baseline Method: Paragon

-CPO is re-implemented in Python.
+Paragon is re-implemented in Python.
 For the sake of fair comparison, we feed it with the full interference matrix information as Medea.

 1. Make sure `interference_applist.csv` has been generated in former Medea setup: